 “No. My son, it would destroy him.”

-“If you don’t she will destroy him and all you have laboured so hard for.”
+“If you don”t she will destroy him, and all you have laboured so hard for.”

 “Still…no… I will send her and the boy away.
 I will tell him that they died.”

 “Very well.”
-The brother said, and from that moment A’isha was banished from the palace and the city.
-Threatened with death if she ever returned.
+The brother said and, from that moment, A”isha was banished from the palace and the city. she was threatened with death, if she ever returned.

-With the baby fastened in cloth around her, and a cooking pot under her arm, she walked away from the city, along the sea coast and up into the mountains.
+With the baby, fastened in cloth around her, and a cooking pot under her arm, she walked away from the city, along the sea coast, and up into the mountains.

-Anger and grief washed through her, but her greatest fear was that the King had hoped to seek a more worthy hand for Tarek than her own.
-Someone who was beautiful and whole.
-All that she felt she wasn’t.
-With tears glistening on her cheeks she seated herself at the base of a tree.
+Anger and grief washed through her, but her greatest fear was that the King had hoped to seek a more worthy hand for Tarek, than her own.
+Someone who was beautiful and whole; all that she felt she wasn”t.
+With tears glistening on her cheeks, she seated herself at the foot of a tree.

-For a while she sat there, the sun beating down through the branches.
-Her body fatigued.
-Through flickering eyelids she thought she saw something slither towards her, but when she looked again there was nothing.
-Suddenly a hissing seared through the air as a green scaled cobra hauled itself up and over a boulder.
+For a while, she sat there, the sun beating down through the branches.
+Her body was fatigued.
+Through flickering eyelids, she thought she saw something slither towards her but, when she looked again, there was nothing.
+Suddenly, a hissing seared through the air, as a green-scaled cobra hauled itself up, and over a boulder.

-“Surely I about to die.”
-She cried, scrabbling to her feet, and clutching her baby her as the cobra spoke.
+“Surely, I about to die.”
+She cried, scrabbling to her feet, and clutching her baby to her, as the cobra spoke.

 “If you will hide me from the sun, I will hide you from the rain.”
-A’isha nodded, as with trembling hands she removed the lid of the cooking pot and lowered it.
-Hastily it slithered in and coiled itself up until it was hidden from view.
-As she turned a grey scaled snake moved sinuously over the forest floor towards her.
+A”isha nodded as, with trembling hand, she removed the lid of the cooking pot, and lowered it.
+Hastily, the snake slithered in, and coiled itself up, until it was hidden from view.
+As she turned, a grey-scaled snake moved sinuously over the forest floor, towards her.

 “Did a cobra pass this way?”
-It hissed and spat.
+It hissed, and spat.

 “Yes, it was moving very fast, in that direction.”
-She pointed to the east as the snake thanked her and followed the invisible trail.
+She pointed to the east, as the snake thanked her, and followed the invisible trail.

 “Thank you.”
 She heard a hissing from the pot.

 “Wait a moment, he has only just passed.”
-A’isha whispered, walking on a little way before kneeling and lowering the pot to the ground.
+A”isha whispered, walking on a little way, before kneeling, and lowering the pot to the ground.

 “Thank you.”
-The snake said as she removed the lid and it withdrew, coiling its tail around as it rose up to meet her eyes.
+The snake said, as she removed the lid, and it withdrew, coiling its tail around, as it rose up to meet her eyes.

 The shepherds came down from the hillsides, and the sun sank into the rising crests of the desert, as a man, gaunt and bowed by illness, ascended the marble steps of the palace.
-He entered the throne room, his eyes falling over the sultan, his attendants, and a stranger.
+He entered the throne room, his eyes falling on the sultan, his attendants, and a stranger.

 “Who are you?
 Speak.”